XXinyun/CSC120-Final-Project/README.md

  - _If you worked with a team:_ please comment on how your **team dynamics** influenced your experience working on this project.

 I think we just wrote the code together and did every thinking step together and didn't like seperate and then bundle the codes we wrote seperately.
-It is inefficient but we got to know each other's ideas and better know what we wanted to write the game as.
+It is inefficient but we got to know each other's ideas and better know what we wanted the game to be like and also can work together and ask her to help debug.

  We used to think we could clearly seperate our work evenly.
 However, the truth is that can never work.
 I have surprisingly found out people are specialized in different things while it's more efficient if we work together to make progress.
 Since at the same time we wrote codes, we talked and we got to know what is in each others' mind.
 In this way, we have made sure that we are in the same pace.
 This method might not work for mature programmer since that's inefficient.
 However, for people like us, who both only want to learn something about java but never expected the difficulty level, this method is extremely benefit.
  No matter what, we have been satisfied and proud of the outcomes in the final project.
 At least, for several players experienced in class, they look happy and seem to be surprised about what they found and how they approached the exit.
 With the hint, everyone found their way out.
 I believe this is one of the most meaningful things in final period.